homearanya/active-escapes/src/pages/tours/hotel-hopping-wild-coast-trail.md

     - src: ../../img/gallery/HH_ngunicows.jpg
       caption: D’em cows on the beach becomes a normalised sight after a few days on the Lower Wild Coast Hotel-Hopping trail
     - src: ../../img/gallery/HH_Trennerys.jpg
-      caption: A family cottage at Trennerys Hotel – Night 2 on the Sunshine Hotel-Hopping Trail.
+      caption: A family cottage at Trennerys Hotel – Night 2 on the Sunshine Hotel-Hopping Trail
     - src: ../../img/gallery/HH_jacuzzi.jpg
       caption: A soak in the hot tub with a glass of bubbly.
 What more could a girl want.
     - src: ../../img/gallery/HH-lunch.jpg